logo

 Your asked to write a SQL query which checks for nulls to determine which car parts have begun the assembly process but are not yet finished:

-Refining Data with COALESCE()
+Refining Data with SQL COALESCE()

 Let's consider the scenario with the table: